WEC-Sim/WEC-Sim/docs/_include/viz.rst

 Visualization with ParaView requires additional output files to be written to a ``vtk`` directory.
 This makes the WEC-Sim simulation take more time and the case directory larger, so it should only be used when additional visualization is desired.
 Users will also need to have some familiarity with using ParaView.

-ParaView Installation
+For more information about using ParaView for visualization, refer to the :ref:`webinar4`, and the **Paraview_Visualization** examples on the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository.

+Install ParaView and WEC-Sim Macros
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 First, install `ParaView 5.9.1 <http://www.paraview.org/>`_.
-Then, add the WEC-Sim specific macros using the following steps:
+Then, add the WEC-Sim specific macros with the following steps:

 * Open ParaView
 * Click on ``Macros => Add new macro``
 * Navigate to the WEC-Sim ``source/functions/paraview`` directory
 * Select the first file and click ``OK``
-* Repeat this for all files in the ``paraview directory.``
+* Repeat this for all files in the ``source/functions/paraview`` directory

 ParaView Visualization Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following table shows the variables that can be specified in the ``wecSimInputFile`` to control the ParaView visualization.
-The ``body.viz`` properties are also used in the SimMechanics explorer visualization.
+The following table lists the WEC-Sim simulation parameters that can be specified in the ``wecSimInputFile`` to control the ParaView visualization.
+Note, the ``body.viz`` properties are also used for the SimMechanics explorer visualization.

 +---------------------------------------------------------------------------------------+
 | WEC-Sim Visualization using ParaView                                                  |